Transformer-Based Autonomous Driving Models and Deployment-Oriented Compression: A Survey

-Finally, the end-to-end models are broadly classified as a planning and decision making task since the final goal of an end-to-end task is to output decision signal.
-Several work emerged in the past few years, for example, TransFuser~\cite{transfuser2022chitta} used multiple Transformer modules for data processing, intermediate data fusion and feature map generation.
-Data fusion was applied at multiple resolutions (64×64, 32×32, 16×16, and 8×8) throughout the feature extractor, resulting in a 512-dimensional feature vector output from both the image and LiDAR BEV streams, which were then combined via element-wise summation.
-The approach considered sensing regions within 32m in front of the ego-vehicle and 16m to each side, thereby encompassing a BEV grid of 32m × 32m.
-The grid was divided into blocks of 0.125m × 0.125m, resulting in a resolution of 256 × 256 pixels.
-NEAT~\cite{neat2021chitta} proposed a representation for efficient reasoning of semantic, spatial, and temporal structure of scenes.
-It constructed a continuous function that mapped locations in BEV scene coordinates to waypoints and semantics, using intermediate attention maps to iteratively compress high-dimensional 2D image features into a compact representation.
-Based on the TransFuser architecture, InterFuser~\cite{interfuser2023shao-safety} proposed a one-stage architecture to fuse information from multi-modal multi-view sensors and achieved better performance.
-This framework enhanced safety of the end-to-end model by developing a safety control filter to constrain Transformer output actions.
-Model's safety-insensitive outputs consist of a 10-waypoint path, while the safety-sensitive outputs include traffic rule information and an object density map with seven features for objects such as vehicles, pedestrians, and bicycles.
-These outputs are produced by fusing multi-view image inputs and LiDAR point cloud data, which covers a region extending 28 meters in front of the ego-vehicle and 14 meters to its sides.
+Finally, end-to-end integrated driving frameworks aim to produce planning or control outputs directly from multimodal sensory observations.
+Several works have emerged in the past few years.
+For example, TransFuser~\cite{transfuser2022chitta} uses multiple Transformer modules for data processing, intermediate data fusion, and feature map generation.
+Data fusion is applied at multiple resolutions (64×64, 32×32, 16×16, and 8×8) throughout the feature extractor, resulting in a 512-dimensional feature vector output from both the image and LiDAR BEV streams, which are combined via element-wise summation.
+The approach considers sensing regions within 32m in front of the ego-vehicle and 16m to each side, thereby encompassing a BEV grid of 32m × 32m.
+This grid is divided into blocks of 0.125m × 0.125m, resulting in a resolution of 256 × 256 pixels.
+NEAT~\cite{neat2021chitta} proposes a representation for efficient reasoning of semantic, spatial, and temporal structure of scenes.
+It constructs a continuous function that maps locations in BEV scene coordinates to waypoints and semantics, using intermediate attention maps to iteratively compress high-dimensional 2D image features into a compact representation.
+Building on the TransFuser architecture, InterFuser~\cite{interfuser2023shao-safety} proposes a one-stage architecture fusing multi-modal, multi-view sensor information, achieving enhanced performance.
+This framework enhances the safety of the end-to-end model by developing a safety control filter to constrain Transformer output actions.
+The model's safety-insensitive outputs consist of a 10-waypoint path, while the safety-sensitive outputs include traffic rule information and an object density map with seven features for objects such as vehicles, pedestrians, and bicycles.
+These outputs are produced by fusing multi-view image inputs and LiDAR point cloud data, which cover a region extending 28 meters in front of the ego-vehicle and 14 meters to its sides.